 If there’s one thing we should be thankful for this Thanksgiving, it’s this: Turkey is cheap!
 And the rest of the Thanksgiving dinner can be, too.

-Choosing the best turkey is easier said than done unless you fully understand the difference between a store brand or name brand bird.
+Choosing the best turkey is easier said than done unless you fully understand the difference between a store brand and a name brand bird.
 Just because a turkey is more expensive does not make it any better, says John.
 All that means is that it has a lot of advertising built into its price.

 What customers don’t know is that one turkey processor will slap many different labels on his crop of birds.
 The turkeys are all the same, only the labels are different.
 This is a rule you can count on, according to John the Butcher: “Always go with the cheapest turkey and you’ll never go wrong.
 I’ve sold tens of thousands of store brand turkeys to very happy customers.”